318 Tips To Succeed At Online Dating

 My years with Robin also provided me with a framework for understanding what it takes to have a healthy relationship and a thriving marriage.

 Unfortunately, my wife developed a malignant brain tumor which ultimately took her life.
 She was a heroic warrior who rarely complained and she played a key role in helping to improve the right to die laws in New Jersey.
+We also raised quite a bit of money for two important charities.
+We managed to "turn lemons into lemonade."
+I felt this was important for my kids to see and to be a part of this fundraising process.

 So, two months after Robin passed, I decided to start dating.

 I helped many of them to remain calm, confident and focused as they embarked upon what can be a very challenging journey.
-I assisted them with their profiles and helped them to identify the kind of person they did not need and know the kind of person who would make their life richer.
+I assisted them with their profiles and helped them to identify the kind of person they did not need and recognize the kind of person who would make their life richer.

 This article will include advice, tips, guidance and suggestions based on my personal experience with online dating and my clinical experience counseling, guiding and providing psychotherapy to clients in my practice.
+As you will see, there is some repetition in this document.
+This is intentional as there are some tips and concepts that are really essential.

 A Little More About Me